ribonsamr/Itemcatalog/readme.md

 ## Installation
 You can quickly install the website by running `./install.sh`, this will do all the work needed to run the website.
 Then you can run the website: `python3 main.py`

+You can pass an argument to the installation file to silent warnings and errors: `./install.sh -s`.

 ***Note**: Python 3.6 is recommended, also the latest versions of the required packages is recommended.*

 ***Note**: the installation file uses `pip3` to install the packages, absence of `pip3` will cause errors.*